Globe-trotting AP photographer John Gaps III dies, age 63

 “John was a huge figure in the photo department.
 To say he was a big personality who could make a big picture is an understatement,” AP director of photography J. David Ake said.
 “He had a big heart to go with those big pictures he made while traveling the globe for the AP.”

-Gaps recalled photographing Princess Diana’s funeral, in an interview with Des Moines television station WHO 13.
-He recounted finding a high spot away from other photographers to cover the procession.
+Gaps, in an interview with Des Moines television station WHO-13, later recalled one instance where he pushed himself to get a shot, finding a high spot away far from other photographers to cover Princess Diana’s funeral procession.

 Seeing his work in print was still a thrill, even in the last weeks of his life, his son Ethan said.